nimzthedev96/ReGraph/README.md

 - `MongoDB`
 - And a number of `npm` packages (all available in this repository)

+### Project structure

+#### backend

+- `app.js`: This is where the backend application runs
+- `/models`: MongoDB models are defined here for each entity we store
+- `/middleware`: Contains our custom middleware - currently only authentication
+- `/routes`: Contains routes per module
+- `/controllers`: Contains the main business logic for each module
+- `/test`: Contains all unit tests for the application

+#### frontend

+- `/src/App.js`: The single page application component that controls what the user sees on screen based on state
+- `/src/components`: Contains custom reusable react components
+- `/src/context`: Contains context providers to manage global state for authentication and alerts
+- `/src/modules`: Contains each modules components
+- `/public`: Static assets that are served from the app

 <br/>

 ## Installing and running the application locally